 Thankfully, Munich has some of the best connectivity around, with high-speed trains, excellent Autobahn access and even its own airport!
 So, commuting to Munich while living outside the city seems viable.
 But what are the most efficient ways to commute?
 And what are some of the most interesting commuter towns for expats?
 Let’s find out!

-Commuting by train is one of the best ways to commute into Munich.
-The city has 8 S-bahn lines that see departures and arrivals as frequently as every 5 minutes during peak rush hours and service until 1 AM.
-Additionally, Munich is connected to the High speed ICE train network, that connects major cities in the fraction of the time it would take to travel to these cities by car.
+Commuting by train is one of the best ways to commute to Munich.
+The city has 8 S-bahn lines that see departures and arrivals as frequently as every 5 minutes during peak rush hours and service until 1 a.m.
+Additionally, Munich is part of the high speed ICE train network, that connects major cities in the fraction of the time it would take to travel to these cities by car.

-So, commuting by car or by public transport is basically a game of pros and cons based on your needs.
+But commuting by car or by public transport is basically a game of pros and cons based on your needs.
 Do you have kids you need to bring to school?
 Do you do groceries for more than 2 people?
 Then yes, a car might be a worthwhile investment.
 But if you’re an expat duo or even just you by yourself, a bike and a public transport card might be all you need to go wherever you want in and around Munich.